pcamus/pymath/graph_seq/README.md

 ![](num_seq1.jpg)

-It's not mandatory to use Latex notation in the graph, but it's nice !
+It's not mandatory to use LaTeX notation in the graph, but it's nice !
 If you want to use Latex you can find the list of symbols on the web, for instance [here](https://www.cmor-faculty.rice.edu/~heinken/latex/symbols.pdf)